ONLYOFFICE/Docker-MailServer/README.md

 - **FIRST_DOMAIN**: The first virtual domain, where the postmaster address will be hosted.
 This domain should not coincide with the primary mail server domain.
 Defaults to `mailserver.onlyoffice.com`.
 - **DOMAIN_ADMIN_PASSWD**: The postmaster password.
 The default postmaster address is `postmaster@mailserver.onlyoffice.com`.

+## Storing Data

+All the data are stored in the specially-designated directories, **data volumes**, at the following location:
+* **/var/log** for ONLYOFFICE Mail Server logs
+* **/var/lib/mysql** for MySQL database data
+* **/var/vmail** for mail storage
+* **/etc/pki/tls/mailserver** for certificates

+To get access to your data from outside the container, you need to mount the volumes.
+It can be done by specifying the '-v' option in the docker run command.

+    sudo docker run --privileged -i -t -d -p 25:25 -p 143:143 -p 587:587 \
+        -v /opt/onlyoffice/Logs:/var/log  \
+        -v /opt/onlyoffice/MySQL:/var/lib/mysql  \
+        -v /opt/onlyoffice/VMail:/var/vmail  \
+        -v /opt/onlyoffice/MailServer:/etc/pki/tls/mailserver -h yourdomain.com onlyoffice/mailserver

+Storing the data on the host machine allows you to easily update ONLYOFFICE once the new version is released without losing your data.

 ## Installing ONLYOFFICE Mail Server integrated with Document and Community Servers

 ONLYOFFICE Mail Server is a part of ONLYOFFICE Free Edition that comprises also Document Server and Community Server.
 To install them, follow these easy steps: